 Foie Gras: Delicacy of Despair

-The birds are kept in tiny wire cages or packed into sheds.
+The birds are kept in tiny cages or packed into sheds.
 On some farms, a single worker may be expected to force-feed 500 birds three times each day.
-Because of this rush, animals are often treated roughly and left injured and suffering.
+Because of workers rush, animals are often treated roughly and left injured and suffering.

 A PETA investigation at Hudson Valley Foie Gras in New York (then called “Commonwealth Enterprises”) found that so many ducks died when their organs ruptured from overfeeding that workers who killed fewer than 50 birds per month were given a bonus.
 Many ducks develop foot infections, kidney necrosis, spleen damage, bruised and broken bills, and tumor-like lumps in their throats.
 One duck had a maggot-infested neck wound so severe that water spilled out of it when he drank.